220.127.116.11 Income from employment or independent contracting

 Back pay paid to a person for a period of employment

 All employment income is assessed for the same length of time as the associated earning period.
-Back pay of employment income is assessed when it is paid to an individual by being applied from the beginning of the instalment period in which it is paid and attributed forward for the relevant number of days for which it was paid, up to a maximum of 52 weeks.
+Back pay of employment income is assessed when it is paid to an individual by being applied from the beginning of the instalment period in which it is paid and attributed forward for the relevant number of days for which it was paid.

 Act reference: SSAct section 8 Income test definitions, section 1223(1) Debts arising from lack of qualification, overpayment etc., section 1073A(2) to (4) Attribution of employment income paid in respect of a particular period or periods